Lake Léman: jewel between the Alps and the French Riviera.

 The Lake Geneva region is served by a very complete network of public and private transport, making travel between surrounding towns and villages easy and pleasant.

 Trains and Railways: Traveling by train around Lake Geneva is both practical and comfortable.
-Trains run from Geneva to Villeneuve, serving key cities such as Lausanne, Montreux, and Vevey.
-The railway network is particularly well developed, with TGV Lyria connections between Geneva and Paris and regional trains connecting small villages to large urban areas.
+Trains run from Geneva to Villeneuve, serving key cities such as Lausanne, Montreux and Vevey.
+The railway network is particularly well developed, with TGV Lyria connections between Geneva and Paris and regional trains linking small villages to large agglomerations.

 Boats and Ferries: Exploring the lake by boat or ferry offers a unique and charming perspective.
 The Compagnie Générale de Navigation (CGN) offers cross-border lake crossings, with lines such as N1 (Lausanne